sous-chefs/php/UPGRADING.md

 ## Source Install

 Installing from source is no longer built in to the cookbook.
 Users should manage installation from source on their own.
+The original recipe can be referenced [here](https://github.com/sous-chefs/php/blob/9.2.16/recipes/source.rb) to help with the switch.

 ## .ini Configuration